mscdex/xfer/README.md

     * **streamHWM** - _integer_ - The high water mark (in bytes) used for the data streams for inbound messages (default: `highWaterMark` value from above)

+    * **skipWriteTick** - _boolean_ - This disables the use of process.nextTick() inside node core's Writable stream class after data is written to this xfer instance.
+This can help prevent exceeding the maximum call stack if you run into that issue. (default: false)

  * **send** (< _integer_ >type[, < _mixed_ >data]) - _boolean_ - Writes the message to the Readable stream portion of the Xfer instance.
 If provided, `data` can be either a Buffer or string.
 The return value indicates whether or not more sends should be performed.